Confluence automation tool: What it is and key considerations

 A smarter approach: Unify knowledge with AI

-Instead of trying to write a rigid rule for every single thing that could happen, you can connect all your knowledge sources to an AI that actually understands them. eesel AI’s AI Internal Chat plugs right into your Confluence knowledge base, Google Docs, and past Slack conversations.
+Instead of relying solely on rigid rules, you can connect your Confluence knowledge to an AI that helps teams find information faster. eesel AI’s AI Internal Chat works with your Confluence knowledge base, alongside other sources like Google Docs and Slack.

 Connect Confluence to your support workflows